pminina01/readthedocs/Date-layout-renderer.md

 ###Rendering Options
 * **universalTime** - Indicates whether to output UTC time instead of local time.Boolean Default: False

-  > This parameter is not supported in:
-  > * NLog v1.0 for .NET Compact Framework 1.0
-  > * NLog v1.0 for .NET Compact Framework 2.0
-  > * NLog v1.0 for .NET Framework 1.0
-  > * NLog v1.0 for .NET Framework 1.1
-  > * NLog v1.0 for .NET Framework 2.0

 * **format** - Date format.
 Can be any argument accepted by DateTime.ToString(format).
 Note that semicolons needs to escaped with a backslash.
 Example: `${date:format=yyyy-MM-dd HH\:mm\:ss.fff}`
 * **culture** - Culture used for rendering.Culture